Luciano-reis-rosa/Trabalho-Final-Growdev-Back-End-I/README.md

 Este trabalho foi desenvolvido para a conclusão do módulo Back-end I do Programa Starter Web Full Stack Developer - Growdev.

-# Utilizando as rotas no Posteman e no Render
+# Utilizando as rotas no Postman e no Render

 Acesse a aplicação no endereço "localhost:1428" ou no endereço "https://projeto-final-back-end-i-crud-de-recados.onrender.com" no Posteman para utilizar as rotas exemplificadas abaixo.